ppKrauss/dataset_licenses/README.md

 # dataset licenses

-List all useful ([non-vanity](https://en.wikipedia.org/wiki/License_proliferation#Vanity_licenses)) [licenses](https://en.wikipedia.org/wiki/Public_copyright_license), open and not-open, superseded or current, **to indexing any kind of cultural work** (documents, softwares, etc.), proprietary or not, that express a license,  or have an [implied license](https://en.wikipedia.org/wiki/Implied_license).
+Comprehensive  set of all useful ([non-vanity](https://en.wikipedia.org/wiki/License_proliferation#Vanity_licenses)) [licenses](https://en.wikipedia.org/wiki/Public_copyright_license), open and proprietary, superseded or current, **to indexing any kind of cultural work** (documents, softwares, etc.), that express a license,  or have a [generic implied license](https://en.wikipedia.org/wiki/Implied_license).

 See [dataset proposal #118 for CSV of licenses](https://github.com/datasets/registry/issues/118).

 ## Data
 Files described by [datapackage.json](./datapackage.json).

-The [licenses.csv](./data/licenses.csv) have all relevant active licenses, and licences highlighted by *status* "superseded" or "retired".
+The [licenses.csv](./data/licenses.csv) have all relevant active licenses, and licenses highlighted by *status* "superseded" or "retired".

-Redundant licences are listed at [redundants.csv](./data/redundants.csv), relating with its equivalent (synonymous) licences, as illustred by the "Licenses that are redundant with more popular licenses" at [opensource.org/licenses/category](http://opensource.org/licenses/category).
+Redundant licenses are listed at [redundants.csv](./data/redundants.csv), relating with its equivalent (synonymous) licenses, as illustred by the "Licenses that are redundant with more popular licenses" at [opensource.org/licenses/category](http://opensource.org/licenses/category).

 The [families.csv](./data/families.csv) is a complement of the family column in the `lincense.csv` dataset, for license aggregation (grouping similar licenses).
 It  offers also some "sort by openness degreee" criteria, and the column `scope` adds more one level of aggregation.